Subscribe to get free notifications about new building projects, businesses, and zoning changes, in Chicago TOD bus route corridors in your inbox

 Data update schedule

-Property information is updated twice a year; tax and property classification information is updated after the second tax bill goes out (mid summer), and assessment information is updated when a triad is re-assessed (variable).
+Property information is updated twice a year; tax and property classification information is updated after the second tax bill goes out (mid summer), and assessment information is updated when a triad is re-assessed (varies based on location).

 by permits pulled in the last 60 days